Folk and pop guitar 3B

 What will we cover?

-Each week a piece will be chosen to highlight a specific area of guitar technique at this level, building a varied repertoire.
-Musicianship pertaining to the subject is taught, e.g. to help you transpose songs, or improvise.
+Each song or piece will be chosen to highlight a specific area of guitar technique at this level, building a varied repertoire.
+Musicianship relevant to the subject is taught, e.g. to help you transpose songs, or improvise.

 What will I achieve?